 Because the OAE program is composed of licensure tests, gathering content-based validity evidence is essential to confirm that the assessment frameworks (which represent the content domain) are representative of the knowledge, skills, and abilities necessary for an entry-level educator in Ohio.
-Content-based validity evidence for the OAE program was gathered throughout the assessment validation process, starting with the frameworks.
+Content-based validity evidence for the OAE program was gathered throughout the assessment review and validation process, starting with the frameworks.

 OAE frameworks.
-In validating the frameworks, content-based validity evidence is initially gathered through an alignment study.
+In reviewing, revising and validating the frameworks, contentbased validity evidence is initially gathered through an alignment study.
 Alignment can be used to gather content-based validity evidence by corroborating that the knowledge, skills, and other constructs measured by the tests are consistent with those specified in the frameworks (Koretz & Hamilton, 2006).
 The OAE assessment frameworks are based on state-approved and nationally recognized professional and academic standards and contain a competency component with information about the knowledge and/or skills necessary for performing the job of a licensed educator in Ohio public and non-public schools.
 Therefore, the competencies collectively define the range of content to be measured by the assessment.
 Pearson conducted an alignment study of each OAE framework.
 These alignment studies were carried out to confirm that the test content, and therefore the tests, are aligned with appropriate standards related to the intended purpose of the test.
-Additional information on the alignment studies can be found in the Ohio Assessments for Educators Technical Report, Development and Validation, 2012-2014;
+Additional information on the alignment studies can be found in the Development and Validation Technical Reports on the Ohio Assessments for Educators program website.
+The OAE Technical Reports are available under Faculty Resources on the Ohio Assessments for Educators website.